+Figure 5-5: Air Filtration Fan

-Figure 5-5: Range hood In the Allegro, the "exhaust" or airfiltration fan (Figure 5-5) is built into the microwave and its function is to filter the air and exhaust to the outside.
+In the motorhome, the "exhaust" or air filtration fan (Figure 5-5) is built into the microwave and its function is to filter the air and exhaust to the outside.

-This range hood is equipped with a vent fan and a light for convenient use.
-The hood should be used whenever cooking is performed to filter any airborne cooking residues and heated air.
+The air filtration fan must be used whenever cooking is performed to filter any airborne cooking residues and heated air.

-The range hood can be used as supplemental filtration of other odors and gases including tobacco smoke, candle fumes, and related vapors.
-The range hood contains filters, which can be removed and cleaned or replaced to assure normal operation.
-Consult the particular owner's manual contained in the Owner's Information Package.
+The filtration system can be used as supplemental filtration of other odors and gases including tobacco smoke, candle fumes, and related vapors.
+It contains filters, which can be removed and cleaned or replaced to ensure normal operation.
+Consult the particular owner's manual contained in the Owner's Information Package for more information.